 Aliza Zivic is a PhD candidate in Learning Sciences at Northwestern University.
 She holds a degree in Chemistry from Barnard College.
 After graduating from Barnard, she worked for an organization in Washington, D.C. that supported the White House and other federal agencies on science policy.
 Aliza's current work at Northwestern revolves around co-constructing Chemistry storylines with teachers and looking at student learning and identity formation in the NGSS-aligned science classroom.

-Dan Voss teaches science at Boone High School, in Boone IA.
-He is a 2016 Knowles Science Teaching Foundation Fellow.
-He holds a materials engineering degree from Iowa State University, where he was selected as the College of Engineering's student marshal.
-Since earning his B.S., he served as president for the Engineers Without Borders-USA Midwest Steering Committee, earned a Master's of Science in Education degree at Northwestern University, and worked as a Curriculum Development Assistant for the Storylines Team.
-Dan is looking forward to teaching physical science and chemistry at Boone (Iowa) High School in the 2016-2017 school year.
+Dan Voss teaches science at Dallas Center-Grimes (Iowa) High School.
+He is a 2016 Knowles Science Teaching Foundation Fellow and was selected as the Fall 2016 College of Engineering student marshal at Iowa State University.
+Dan holds a Master's of Science in Education degree from Northwestern University, where he worked as a Curriculum Development Assistant for the Storylines Team.